jonatangerman/handlerbars-ui-challenge/README.md

 # handlerbars-ui-challenge

-A Challenge made just using HTML, CSS, Vanilla Javacript and Angular, on top of a basic webpack configuration for ease of development.
+A Challenge made just using HTML, CSS, Vanilla Javacript and Handlebars, on top of a basic webpack configuration for ease of development.

 ## Project Setup